 - Income variability, net income in later years, investing cash flows, interest coverage in the subsequent periods, debt ratio and debt-to-equity ratio are lower in capitalizing as compared to those in expensing.

 Expensing an expenditure lowers the current profitability but enhances the trend in later years, whereas capitalizing increases the current profits.
-However, the total NI remains same under both the techniques.
+However, the total NI remains the same under both the techniques.
 Since both capitalizing and expensing have different effects on the financial statements, an analyst should adjust the numbers for a better comparison.1,2